EvergreenTheTree/ban_hammer/README.md

-As of 2024-08-17, this mod will probably not be updated by me as I lost interest in Minetest a long time ago and probably will probably not be coming back.
+As of 2024-08-17, this mod will probably not be updated by me as I lost interest in Minetest a long time ago and probably will not be coming back.

 Ban Hammer
 ==========